nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Medications
 - List of Tasks
 - Remarks
+- Tags

 UniNurse offers the following features:
-- Add details such as phone numbers, addresses and more.
+- Add and edit patient details (as shown above).
-- Find any patient by name, contact details, tasks, conditions and medication.
+- Find any patient by their details.
+- List all tasks of patients.
-- Add tasks to a patient.
+- Show the tasks needed to be done on a specific day.
-- Categorize patients using tags.

 --------------------------------------------------------------------------------------------------------------------

 ### Using this guide